-1. Special Fees: Special course fees may apply.
-When required, they are listed in the course schedule.

-2. Processing Fee: \$20.00 per semester.
+- 1. Vocational Preparatory: \$30 (Florida Residents) and \$60 (Non-Florida Residents) per semester. - 2.
+Special Fees: Special course fees may apply.
+When required, they are listed in the online course browse course schedule. - 3.
+Processing Fee: \$20.00 per semester.
 The Processing Fee includes application, ID parking and graduation fees.
 The Processing Fee will be charged at one-half the rate for those taking 6 or fewer credit hours or 224 or fewer clock hours.
-(Non-refundable)

-3. Late Registration Fee: \$25.00 per occurrence.

-4. Evaluation of noncredit program: \$100.00 per occurrence and \$25 per course.
-Fee will be assessed to evaluate a noncredit program of study for transfer to AAS or AS Degree in Criminal Justice, Firefighting or Electronic Engineering.
-See Dean of Enrollment Services for details.

-5. Experiential Learning Evaluation fee: (Contact Dean of Enrollment Services)

-6. International Student Fee: \$100.00.

-7. Printing Fees: Registered Chipola students will be given a \$15.00 printing credit to begin each semester.
+(Non-refundable) - 4.
+Late Registration Fee: \$25.00 per occurrence. - 5.
+Evaluation of noncredit program: \$100.00 per occurrence and \$25 per course.
+Fee will be assessed to evaluate a noncredit program of study for transfer to Associate in Applied Science or Associate in Science Degree in Early Childood Education, Criminal Justice, Firefighting or Electronic Engineering.
+See Vice President of Student Affairs for details. - 6.
+Experiential Learning Evaluation fee: (Contact Vice President of Student Affairs) - 7.
+International Student Fee: \$100.00. - 8.
+Printing Fees: Registered Chipola students will be given a \$15.00 printing credit to begin each semester.